 By The BDN Editorial Board Bangor Daily News editorial Land owners, developers and residents of the state’s Unorganized Territory have long complained that it is too hard to subdivide land and build houses there.
 Currently, the Land Use Planning Commission is considering easing a longtime restriction on subdivisions throughout the entire 10 million acres of Read More

-It’s Time for Debate Over LePage’s Timber-for-heat Plan to End Once and For All
+Time for Debate Over LePage’s Timber-for-heat Plan to End

 By The BDN Editorial Board Gov. Paul LePage has insisted for more than a year that contractors cut more timber from state-owned forests and that the state use the additional revenue to fund heating upgrades for low-income, rural households.
 Fortunately, reason has repeatedly prevailed in the face of a proposal that has lacked a sound Read More